michaelrob/rubyExercises/README.md

 ## Word Challenge

+Use the below commands to run, and run tests.
+Don't forget to run `bundle` first.

 - `bundle exec rake`  : Will attempt to run your application and print output to the terminal.
 - `bundle exec rspec` : Runs the test suite